hkparker/collector/README.md

 collector
 =========

-collector is part of the [Wave](https://github.com/hkparker/Wave) wireless IDS and visualizer.
+Collector is part of the [Wave](https://github.com/hkparker/Wave) wireless IDS and visualizer.
 It listens for 802.11 frames on wireless interfaces and streams the JSON formatted frames to Wave via websocket.

 Installing
 ----------